toanle0/CECS-327-Project1/README.md

-Certainly!
-Here's a template README for your distributed communication project:

----

 # Distributed Communication Project: CECS 327

 This project demonstrates a small distributed system with custom-designed communication protocols, implemented as part of the CECS 327 – Intro to Networks and Distributed Computing course.